 “Predictive analytics is the next step up in data reduction.
 It utilizes a variety of statistical, modeling, data mining, and machine learning techniques to study recent and historical data, thereby allowing analysts to make predictions about the future.”

 Unlike descriptive analytics, like Google Analytics, that only tell you what happened, predictive analytics try to predict what MIGHT happen in the future.
-Unlike descriptive analytics that dominate social media analytics, predictive analytics aren’t forecasts.
+Unlike descriptive analytics that dominates social media analytics, predictive analytics aren’t forecasts.
 They don’t show you absolutes, only predictions of what might happen.